-According to a 1995 Premiere magazine article, when Quentin Tarantino visited the set, Washington confronted him about his use of the word "nigger" in his films.
+According to a 1995 Premiere magazine article, when Quentin Tarantino visited the set, Denzel Washington confronted him about his use of the word "nigger" in his films.
 Tarantino got embarrassed and wanted to move the conversation to a more private area.
 Washington said, "No, if we're going to discuss it, let's discuss it now."
 Washington later said he still felt that Tarantino was "a fine artist".

 Quentin Tarantino was brought in to do uncredited "punch-ups" of the dialogue.
 His major contribution was the comic book bickering.
 The character name "Russell Vossler" is a reference to Rand Vossler, with whom Tarantino used to work at a video store.
 See also Pulp Fiction (1994).

 Toward the end of the film, the VLF antenna is raised.
-VLF is the acronym for the Very Low Frequency radio spectrum, used by submarines because VLF signals can penetrate up to 40 meters of salt water.
-This allows submarines to send and receive messages while submerged.
+VLF is the acronym for the Very Low Frequency radio spectrum, used by submarines because VLF signals can penetrate up to forty meters of salt water.
+This allows submarines to receive messages while submerged.
 In addition, the very long wavelengths (10 to 100 kilometers) make it impossible to precisely determine the location of a VLF signal.

 The Alabama's torpedo tubes are located on either side of its hull instead of the traditional bow and stern positions.
 This is because her bow, like that of most modern submarines, contains a large passive sonar array.

 The origin of Lippizaner horses resides in 9 stallions and 24 mares of Spanish horses imported by the Archduke Carlos II of Austria in 1580.
 The Archduke founded the stud farm in Lipizzia (Slovenia).
-But as Denzel Washington states in the film, the horses are actually Spanish.
+But, as Denzel Washington, states in the film, the horses are actually Spanish.